Peak District Yoga & Nutrition Retreat

 The cost

-You can guarantee your place via a £195 deposit by clicking on the “count me in” button below.
+You can guarantee your place via a £195 deposit (£250 deposit if single occupancy) by clicking on the “count me in” button below.

 The remaining funds are due 4 weeks prior to the retreat.